Doug Stewart. © 1994-2006.

 Apache Trail.
 New York: Berkley Books, 1985.
 Paperback, 186 pages.
 Doc and Raider, two Pinkerton agents, attempt to rescue the son of the Arizona governor from Apaches who have "kidnapped" him.
 The action is set, in part, near the Superstitions, but it plays no role in the story.
 Another cliched western with nothing to recommend it.

-Superstition Mountain and Desert.
-To see some more---
+- Superstition Mountain and Desert.
+To see some

 The back reads: "The mighty sentinel rises abruptly from the purple haze of desert surroundings, and with its weird outlines and ghostly shadows, impresses one that it is justly named.
 As history goes, the early white settlers, composed largely of Mormons, were continually being attacked by the wildest and most treacherous of the Southwestern Indians, "The Apaches".
 After numerous raids, leaving death and destruction behind, the government sent a detachment of cavalry to subdue these renegades.
 The Apaches were surprised and surrounded, and sought refuge in the above mentioned mountain.
 It was impossible to route them from their stronghold, so they were held at bay.
 Facing starvation, and rather than give themselves up, the Apaches, one by one hurled themselves from the towering cliffs."